 American Express operates several lounges in Mexico under the Centurion branding.
 Access is included for specific American Express cardholders and provides a retreat where passengers can relax before their flight.

-In Mexico, American Express operates 1 of their 40 Centurion Lounge and Studios in Toluca (TLC), an odd city for an officially-branded lounge, but one that’s welcome nonetheless.
+In Mexico, American Express operates one of its 40 Centurion Lounges in Toluca (TLC), an odd city for an officially-branded lounge, but one that’s welcome nonetheless.
 Having a space to grab some food or drinks, work, and use the Wi-Fi is invaluable no matter which airport it’s located in.

 How to Access the Centurion Lounge Toluca

-This lounge, like all American Express lounges, can be accessed complimentary by using these cards, issued from any country worldwide.
+This lounge, like all Centurion lounges, can be accessed complimentary by using these cards, issued from any country worldwide.